jukinner/overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- X Icons from Front Awesome
-- X Update the Sytles for forms
-## Refactor TODOS:

 ## todos:
-- Integrate validation for phone attr in User:
-  # No spaces or dashes
-  # exactly 10 characters
-  # all characters must be a number despite it being a string